KJM5310 - Biomolecular Structure and Function

 Learning outcome

-After completing the course, you shall have the following competence:
+After completing the course, you shall:

-• Know the structures of the most important types of biomolecules and their architectural principles
+• know the structures of the most important types of biomolecules and their architectural principles

-• Learn the different protein classification systems and obtain more detailed knowledge of enzymes, motor proteins, viral proteins, immunoproteins, amyloids and prions, membrane proteins, and large biomolecular complexes such as fatty acid synthase and the ribosome
+• learn the different protein classification systems and obtain more detailed knowledge of enzymes, motor proteins, viral proteins, immunoproteins, amyloids and prions, membrane proteins, and large biomolecular complexes such as fatty acid synthase and the ribosome

-• Get an introduction to experimental methods for 3D structure determination, protein folding and structure prediction
+• get an introduction to experimental methods for 3D structure determination, protein folding, and structure prediction

-If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.
+If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures for international applicants.

 Overlapping courses